linode/docs/docs/guides/development/frameworks/angular/getting-started-angular/index.md

 ## Conclusion

-With that, you should have foundational understanding to start off on building your own application with Angular.
+You should now have a foundation to start building your own application with Angular.
 To help you dive deeper, take a look at Angular's thorough [documentation repository](https://angular.io/docs).
-Angular also provides the exceptional [Tour of Heroes tutorial](https://angular.io/tutorial), which walks you through each step in the development of a dynamic Angular application, working from the ground up.
+Angular also provides the exceptional [Tour of Heroes tutorial](https://angular.io/tutorial), which walks you through developing a dynamic Angular application from the ground up.